-The Zvw health insurance contribution is deducted from your AOW.
+The Zvw contribution is deducted automatically from your AOW.
 You do not have to do anything yourself.

 If you live permanently in a care home or other institution where you also receive care, you will have to pay part of the costs yourself.
 We call this the Wlz personal contribution.

 If you live in supported housing, you will have to pay part of the costs yourself.
 We call this the Wmo personal contribution.

 The CAK decides how much Wlz or Wmo contribution you need to pay based on your income from 2 years ago.
 If your income has gone down in the meantime, you can ask the CAK to make a new calculation.

 We will deduct your personal contribution from your AOW pension if the CAK asks us to.